 How can I prevent an infection?

 There are steps that need to be taken right away in order to treat the wound and decrease the chance of infection.
 It is strongly recommended that anyone with a dog bite that punctured the skin gets it looked at by their doctor.
+After an attack, speak with a dog attack lawyer Memphis, TN trusts so you can focus on getting better.
 A dog’s canine teeth will grab onto and then compress the tissue, with the smaller teeth tearing the skin as it pulled away.
 This often results in a jagged and open wound with pronounced bleeding.

 If the wound becomes infected due to lack of proper cleaning, a potentially life-threatening issue may develop, such as pasteurella, streptococcus, staphylococcus, or capnocytophaga.
 If you are bitten by a dog, take these steps with a sense of urgency: